ZacharyGeurts/AMOURANTHRTX/README.md

 If it is uncheckable, same thing to eyeballs.
 It just means there is a new RTX foundational layer that anyone can take advantage of when implemented.
 Smaller downloads?
 Maybe I'm not selling this right.
+When a security researcher puts together zero cost security, it is invisible to fingerprinting tools.
+Or he is researching money.
+Either way, enjoy the code.

 We are probably more like a secure layer at this point, so you have no obligation to share code back with us.
 I'm a nerd.
 I would love it if you did.
 You guys can have the issues page for your forum.